• UPDATES

 The Recordings

 The commemorative Blue Plaque on the front wall of 38 Kensington claims it was 14th July 1958.
-But it is generally agreed by the remaining Quarrymen, that it was Saturday 12th July 1958.
+But it is generally agreed by the remaining Quarry Men, that it was Saturday 12th July 1958.
+(In his 2018 memoir, 'Pre:Fab!', drummer Colin Hanton specifically remembers the day and confirms the date as 12th July).
 According to the Studio Log, the cost of the session was 11/3.
-John Lowe of the Quarrymen remembers it costing 17/6.
+John Duff Lowe, pianist for the Quarry Men remembers it costing 17/6.
 17/6 was the price of a recording made first onto tape and then onto disc, which allowed some room for mistakes by the performer.
-But as the Quarrymen didn’t have enough money between them, they had to play directly onto disc, so the price was almost certainly 11/3.
-This famous recording contains two songs by the Quarrymen (John Lennon, Paul McCartney, George Harrison, John Lowe and Colin Hanton), playing three acoustic guitars, piano and drums.
-This is the only disc the Beatles ever made in Liverpool.
+But as the Quarry Men didn’t have enough money between them, they had to play directly onto disc, so the price was almost certainly 11/3.
+This unique and priceless recording of two songs by the Quarry Men (John Lennon, Paul McCartney, George Harrison, John Duff Lowe and Colin Hanton), playing three acoustic guitars, piano and drums, is the first record they ever made and the only disc the Beatles ever made in Liverpool.
 On the 'A' side is the Buddy Holly song ‘That’ll Be The Day’ and on the 'B' side Paul McCartney and George Harrison's first ever composition (and indeed the only song they ever recorded that was credited to the two of them only) ‘In Spite Of All The Danger’.

 In 2005, a Blue Plaque was installed on the wall at 38 Kensington to commemorate this recording and the site of the studio.